Linus4/eldritchinstinct/main.typ

 === Chases with Vehicles

-Similar to characters, vehicles have HP and Armor, but use a different set of ability scores:  Mayhem represents the vehicle's health and how hard it is to force it off the road, Handling indicates how easy it is to navigate around obstacles, and Engine represents the vehicle’s acceleration and top speed.
+Similar to characters, vehicles have HP and Armor, but use a different set of attributes:  Mayhem represents the vehicle's health and how hard it is to force it off the road, Handling indicates how easy it is to navigate around obstacles, and Engine represents the vehicle’s acceleration and top speed.

 *Ford Model T:* 10 Mayhem, 8 Handling, 7 Engine, 5 HP, 1 Armor\
 *Motorcycle:* 5 Mayhem, 13 Handling, 14 Engine, 3 HP